 Where Can Medical Organizations Use Blockchain?

 Technology and healthcare go hand-in-hand.
-Many of the technological advancements have made treatment of fatal diseases accessible to all.
-The healthcare sector is not limited to just the treatment of patient’s but also maintaining records of birth, death, licenses, certificates, medicines etc. the most important factor is maintaining patient’s privacy.
+Many technological advancements have made the treatment of fatal diseases accessible to all.
+The healthcare sector is not limited to just the treatment of patients but also maintaining records of birth, death, licenses, certificates, medicines, etc. the most important factor in maintaining patient privacy.